slackapi/oauth-tutorial/oauth.md

 Once a user authenticates with the button, Slack will redirect back to your specified `redirect_uri` (either the one you specified in the dashboard, or passed as a query string with the button href) with a temporary code.
 You will need to use the code to obtain an `access_token`.

+### Tokens

-If you have developing and testing on your own test workspace with a Slack auth token (`-xoxb`), now you no longer need to use the static token, because you are now using the token!
+When you were developing and testing your internal integration on your own test workspace, you had your workspace Slack auth token (`-xoxb`) hardcoded.
+With OAuth, now you will use an issued token per each workspace to call Web APIs.

-## Distribute
+## Activate Public Distribution

-So make sure you are now using a correct auth token to access all Slack APIs, check the checkbox under **Remove Hard Coded Information** under "Manage Distribution", click the **Activate Public Distribution** button.
+Now go back to your dashboard and check the checkbox under **Remove Hard Coded Information** under "Manage Distribution", click the **Activate Public Distribution** button.

 ![Distribute](https://cdn.glitch.com/2ec8b3de-9650-4eab-b71f-62c01b006901%2Fdistribution_ok.png?1507244344076)

-Now your app should be installable at any workspace!
+Now your app should be installable at any workspaces!

 Go to the HTML page with the button and authenticate and install the bot to a workspace: